vascomfnunes/dotfiles/README.md

 theme <light|dark>
 ```

-From Neovim, you can change all of them at the same time using `<leader>C`
+From Neovim, you can change all of them at the same time using `<leader>T`
 followed by `d` for `dark` and `l` for light.

 ## Neovim

-This configuration requires Neovim 0.8.x and uses `Lazy` as the
+This configuration requires Neovim 0.9.x and uses `Lazy` as the
 package manager of choice.

 The leader key is set to the `spacebar` key.